ynx0/graph-store-documentation/1_graph_store_overview.md

   <img src="images/image5.png"/>
 </p>

 Indexes are a way of uniquely identifying a node within a graph.
-You can think of `index`es as similar to file paths, although they aren’t exactly the same.
+You can think of `index`es as similar to file paths, although they aren't exactly the same.
 Roughly, a file path is a unique reference to a file or folder located in the filesystem.
 Similarly, an index is a unique reference to a node nested within a graph.
 The written syntax for a full index is very similar to file paths.
 It consists of every index fragment in order separated by a slash.
-A node’s **level of nesting** refers to how deeply it is nested within the context of the root graph.
+A node's **level of nesting** refers to how deeply it is nested within the context of the root graph.
 The level of nesting directly corresponds to the number of items in the index.
-An index fragment is the atom by which a node is uniquely identified within it’s graph, and roughly corresponds to a specific name of a directory along a path.
-In the diagrams that follow, we’ll use the index fragment instead of the index to avoid repeating redundant information, but please note that internally graph-store still store the full index in every node's post.
+An index fragment is the atom by which a node is uniquely identified within it's graph, and roughly corresponds to a specific name of a directory along a path.
+In the diagrams that follow, we'll use the index fragment instead of the index to avoid repeating redundant information, but please note that internally graph-store still store the full index in every node's post.

 In the above diagram, we would say that nodes **A** and **D** are nested 1 level deep, while **B** would be at the 2nd level of nesting, and **C** would be nested 3 levels deep.